In partnership with Climate One.

 As megafires rage out West and century floods batter the Eastern Seaboard, the nation faces critical infrastructure challenges when it comes to combating climate change.
 Chief among them is housing, which is our first line of defense against an increasingly inhospitable environment.
-For this event, ProPublica has convened climate and housing experts to explain how climate change has magnified the affordable housing crisis and to discuss potential solutions.
+For this event, ProPublica and Climate One have convened climate and housing experts to explain how climate change has magnified the affordable housing crisis and to discuss potential solutions.

 Our speakers include: